 “Dylan, I don’t know what to do.
 I sold those IDs to them.”

 “Don’t worry about it.
 Who’s gonna find out?”

 “Nobody, I guess.
 But maybe not.
 Her boyfriend died with her but his friends still have theirs.”

 “Baby, that’s one of the things I like about you; you’re resourceful.”

 “I can’t sell more IDs up there.
-Mike’s dead and he had the cell phone.”
+Ethan’s dead and he had the cell phone.”

 “Well, then, don’t worry about it.
 Listen, baby, I gotta go.
 Long day coming up and then it’s Black Friday.
 I’m in kind of a jam myself and I have to pay back some investors.
 You know how it goes.”